DavidCEllis/ducktools-env/README.md

 Future goals for this tool:

-* Optionally bundle requirements inside the zipapp for use without a connection.
+* Optionally bundle requirements inside the zipapp for use as offline bundles.

 ## Dependencies ##